Mixtape Medley CAL. A New Crochet Blanket Pattern

 Colour choices for Spice of Life

-Stylecraft Special DK is the yarn.
-I loved the Spice of Life Rico colours that you can buy as a pack for making the blanket but I couldn’t justify spending any more money on yarny things when I had loads stashed away already.
-I only needed to buy a couple of balls to make up the colour palette, which consisted of: Cloud blue, Storm blue, Cream, Lemon, Mocha, Lipstick, Emperor, Fondant, Shrimp, Kelly Green, Lobelia, Petrol and Spring Green.
+As is often the case, Stylecraft Special DK is the yarn I used.
+I loved the Spice of Life Rico colours that you can buy as a pack for making the blanket, but I couldn’t justify spending any more money on yarny things when I had loads of yarn stashed away already.

 Spice of Life crochet blanket.

 I looked at the original Spice of Life blanket and matched the colours as closely as I could.
-My eyes tell me that the Stylecraft colours are a lot more vivd and bright than the Rico stuff (not that I’ve seen the Rico in real life).
-I downloaded the pattern from Ravelry via Cherry Heart (one of my favourite blogs) and off I went.
-I went wrong a couple of times and had to do some unravelling.
-There were a couple of other mistakes I made without undoing it.
-I am hoping that they go unnoticed.
+My eyes tell me that the Stylecraft colours are a lot more vivid and saturated than the Rico yarn (not that I’ve seen the Rico in real life).

 Blanket at Granny's house